 Protocol Versions

-attribute specifies what iteration of PGM a certain XML document was created for.
+The proto="" attribute specifies what iteration of PGM a certain XML document was created for.
 It also instructs PGM on whether to allow the usage of deprecated or newly introduced features within a map.
-If the value is lower than the currently recommended proto version, the map will load but the XML may be interpreted in an outdated way.
+If the value is lower than the currently recommended proto version, the map will load but the XML may be interpreted in an outdated and unexpected ways.

 Mapmakers should always use the latest supported proto version, and this may be required of new maps that are to be added to any map compilation projects, such as ResourcePile.